greg-raven/Department-21/_posts/2009-04-14-observations-on-america.md

 We’ll spend half a day looking for vitamin pills to make us live longer, then drive 80 miles an hour on slick pavement to make up for lost time.

-We will work hard on a farm so we can move into town…. where we can make more money so we can move back to the farm.
+We will work hard on a farm so we can move into town … where we can make more money so we can move back to the farm.

 We get upset we’re spending over a billion dollars for education, but spend three billion dollars a year for cigarettes.